Cumbre Vieja

 Human History

-La Palma's volcanic activity has shaped human settlement patterns for centuries, with historical eruptions forcing community relocations and creating new agricultural land on weathered lava flows.
+La Palma volcanic activity has shaped human settlement patterns for centuries, with historical eruptions forcing community relocations and creating new agricultural land on weathered lava flows.
 The pine forests were exploited for timber and resin tapping, with the distinctive Canarian pine tar used for waterproofing boats and preserving wine barrels.
-The 2021 eruption destroyed approximately 3,000 structures and displaced thousands of residents, creating profound social impacts that continue to affect communities around the park and reshaping the relationship between La Palma's population and its volcanic landscape.
+The 2021 eruption destroyed over 3,000 structures and prompted the evacuation of thousands of residents, creating profound social impacts that continue to affect communities around the park and reshaping the relationship between La Palma population and its volcanic landscape.
+[1]

 Park History